 First of all, don’t leave your clothes in the washer or dryer indefinitely.
 This is inconsiderate to other people and your clothes will be removed by another impatient resident.

 Instead, only do laundry when you have the time to see a load through the washer and the dryer.
 While it takes time, it beats having your clothes tossed aside or collecting mold from being left in the washer for too long.

 Unless you have the time to immediately dry your clothes after washing them, just hold off!

 To go hand-in-hand with the first rule, don’t throw somebody’s clothes on the floor!

 Be patient if a machine has been in use for a while.
-If you notice that a washer/dryer has been stopped for over an hour and is still occupied, put them aside in a neat pile or take the clothes inside and put them in a plastic grocery bag.
+If you notice that a machine has been stopped for over an hour and is still occupied, put them aside in a neat pile.
+Or take the clothes inside and put them in a plastic grocery bag.
 Leave them by the machine for the resident who may have left them there.